mxleach/pacman/README.md

 ### checkPageBounds Function:
 This function needs the direction, imageWidth, pos, and pageWidth to work
 * direction: the current direction the images is moving to (0 or 1).
-* imageWidth: the width of the image in integer.
+* imageWidth: the width of the image as an integer.
 * pos: the current position of the image in the document
-* pageWidth: the window inner width.
+* pageWidth: inner width of window.

 This function will change the Pacman's direction when it hits one of the edges.